What is POI Data? Everything You Need to Know

 Finding POI Data

 Generating point of interest (POI) data typically involves gathering information about various locations, such as their names, coordinates, categories, and additional attributes.
-Since generating comprehensive and accurate POI data can be a complex tas, point of interest (POI) data can be purchased from various sources.
+Since generating comprehensive and accurate POI data can be a complex task, point of interest (POI) data can be purchased from various sources.

 Many companies specialize in collecting, curating, and selling POI data for business purposes.
 These datasets typically include information about various locations such as restaurants, hotels, tourist attractions, shopping centers, gas stations, and more.